 CBC Ottawa Morning's Hallie Cotnam interviews Ottawa filmmaker Danielle Rolfe and frontline community worker Bob Jamison about the "Blue Roses", "a gritty documentary about living & dying in rooming houses".

 Host a Screening

-Blue Roses, a 55-minute documentary film, is available for screenings in various digital formats as well as promotional support materials.
+Blue Roses, a 55-minute documentary film, is available for screenings in various digital formats along with promotional support materials.

 Blue Roses is an inspiring documentary about Bob Jamison, Joanna Binch and Kathy Morgan provide care to people in Ottawa's inner-city rooming house community who face issues of poverty, addiction and mental illness that often lead to premature death.
-In the process of providing this care, they challenge our conventional definition of palliative (end of life) care, which is typically provided in hospitals and hospices to people with terminal illness during their last year of life.
+Through this process, they expand our conventional understanding of palliative (end of life) care and show how much of this care can be provided to the community by its own members.

 Death and dying are daily realities in Bob’s Somerset West neighbourhood that is densely populated with rooming houses that provide basic shelter to people living in poverty and often battling addiction and mental illness.
 Rooming house residents are often invisible to care providers and fall through the crack between stable housing and homeless shelters where palliative care can be provided.

 "In my neighbourhood I kind of wanted to re-define the definition of palliative care because watching people suffer along with no support , living in poverty, living in places that weren't conducive to healing what I saw were people dying for less things like little infections and a broken leg could caused someone to die in this neighbourhood", says Bob.

 Although rooming houses play an important and often overlooked role in providing affordable housing in communities, conditions are not ideal to provide palliative care.